 Overview: Little is known about the population structure and genetic diversity of the Comal Springs Riffle Beetle.
-A population wide assessment can provide population metrics to inform future conservation and refugia needs.
-FWS will work with another partnering biologists who are going to conduct a survey effort to collect adult Comal Springs Riffle Beetles across its range.
+A population-wide assessment can provide population metrics to inform future conservation and refugia needs.
+FWS will work with a partnering biologist, who is conducting an n-mixture model study on the abundance of Comal Springs riffle beetles, to collect adult Comal Springs riffle beetles across spring openings in Landa Lake and the Comal River.
 FWS staff will use high-throughput genome wide sequencing to make population measurements at the genetic level.
-Budget: \$141,345

-Benefit to the Refugia: In combination with the abundance survey, the genetic assessment of the entire Comal Springs Riffle Beetle population will provide value information to the level of genetic variation and population structure in the wild.
-We do not yet know if all locations across the range share individuals and genetic material (migration) or if gene flow is reduced.
-The existence of sub-populations would require different levels of representation in the refugia in order to reflect wild populations.
-Additionally, genetic assessment across the entire range can give biologists estimates of the effective number of breeders, which would provide information to the minimum number of individuals that would need to be kept in refugia to accurately represent the wild population.
+Benefit to the Refugia: In combination with the occurrence study, the genetic assessment of the entire Comal Springs Riffle Beetle population will provide valuable information to the level of genetic variation and population structure in the wild.
+We do not yet know the extent of movement across spring openings at Landa Lake or how much genetic diversity is shared.
+The existence of distinct sub-populations would require different levels of representation in the refugia in order to reflect wild populations.
+Additionally, a range-wide genetic assessment can provide an estimate of the effective number of breeders, which would provide information to the minimum number of individuals that would need to be kept in refugia to accurately represent the wild population.
 This effort will greatly contribute to achieving a more complete refugia.
-Expected Results: Report will be presented to the EAA and a peer review publication
+Expected Results: A report will be presented to the EAA and a peer-reviewed publication will be submitted.

-Title: Handbook for the collection and captive holding for Comal Springs riffle beetle Species: Heterelmis comalensis
+Title: Handbook for the captive propagation of Comal Springs riffle beetles Species: Heterelmis comalensis